You will learn

 - If someone is or is not suppressed

-If you plan on sending a campaign email to a segment, another best practice is to add this condition and exclude everyone who is suppressed in your account; this will give you a more accurate count of not only who meets your segment's conditions, but also which profiles are email-able.
+If you plan on sending a campaign email to a segment, another best practice is to add this condition and exclude everyone who is suppressed in your account.
+This will give you a more accurate count of, not only who meets your segment's conditions, but also who you can email.

 - Predictive analytics about someone

-Please note that you will only see this condition if you meet the criteria outlined in this article.
-Predictive analytics allow you to segment based on CLV, which in turn can help you identify customers who are likely to become repeat purchasers, who are not likely to purchase again, and more.
+Predictive analytics allow you to segment based on CLV or predicted gender, which in turn can help you identify customers who are likely to become repeat purchasers, who are not likely to purchase again and more.
+Please note that you will only see the CLV condition if you meet the criteria outlined in this article.

-When building a new segment around what someone has done (or not done), you will have the opportunity to filter this action to refine your segment.
-You can do this by first choosing an action, and then selecting the Add Filter option.
+When building a new segment around what someone has done (or not done), you have the opportunity to filter this action to refine your segment.
+To use a filter to add specificity to a segment:

 If you view the raw data Klaviyo syncs for an event, you will see key data points for the event.
 For a Placed Order event, for example, you may see the following top-level properties: